CodeKoalas/koality-drupal-theme-generator/README.md

 ### First a note about using Node.js via [NVM](https://github.com/creationix/nvm)

 While not a requirement we like to use [NVM](https://github.com/creationix/nvm) to manage the version of Node per project.
-Here's a quick one liner that will create a `.nvmrc` file and install the latest stable version of Node using NVM.
+Here's a quick one-liner that will create a `.nvmrc` file and install the latest stable version of Node using NVM.

 ```bash
 nvm install stable | grep -ohe 'v[0-9]*\.[0-9]*\.[0-9]*' | head -1 > .nvmrc && nvm use